NetApp-openstack-dev/openstack-docs/source/manila/configuration/manila_config_files/section_rhosp16_director_configuration.rst

 RHOSP16 Director sets Manila Configuration Option ``default_share_type`` to ``default``, but does not create the actual share type.
-Run the following command as ``stack`` user in the RHOSP Director commandline to create the ``default`` share type:
+Run the following command as ``stack`` user in the RHOSP Director command line to create the ``default`` share type:

 .. code-block:: bash